Ham1414/alx-system_engineering-devops/0x01-shell_permissions/README.md

 1. Prints the effective username of the current user
 2. Prints all the groups the current user is part of
 3. Change the owner of the file
 4. Create an empty file
+5. Adds excute permission to the owner of the file